santhoshtr/CXWatch/README.md

 A desktop application to watch Wikipedia article creation, uses RCFeed, Node-webkit.

-Can be customized for wathing specific wikis or articles with certain properties.
+Can be customized for watching specific wikis or articles with certain properties.

 Optional desktop notification also included